 August 2020 - Present: Assistant Professor of Geology and Geophysics at the College of Earth, Ocean, and Atmospheric Sciences, Oregon State University.
-My current general interest is the time-dependent state of structure and strain along the western North American plate boundary, especially in regions where significant geohazards (e.g., earthquakes and volvanoes) exist.
-To achieve that aim, I use multiple traditional and modern (e.g. Large-N array seismology, UAV and space-borne data, artificial intelligence) geophysical tools to image and monitor structure at mostly crustal depths.
-I'm particularly interested in the complementary properties of methods such as seismology, electrical and electromagnetic and geodesy and how these tie into results obtained from geological mapping at the surface.
+My group focusses on the time-dependent state of structure and strain along the western North American plate boundary, especially in regions where significant geohazards (e.g., earthquakes, volcanoes) exist.
+To achieve that aim, we use multiple traditional and more modern (e.g. Large-N array seismology, UAV and space-borne data, artificial intelligence) geophysical tools to image and monitor structure at mostly crustal depths.
+We also explore the complementary nature of seismic, electrical, electromagnetic and geodetic methods and how these tie into results obtained from geological mapping at the surface.
 These geoscientific "puzzle pieces", assembled properly, provide us with a more holistic understanding of the active Earth.

 August 2018 - July 2020: Green postdoctoral scholar at the Institute of Geophysics and Planetary Physics, SIO, UCSD.
 My postdoc work focussed on structural properties of the two major faults accommodating most of the plate motion in southern California, the San Jacinto and southern San Andreas.
 This system of faults is building up to large earthquakes, and I studied them using electromagnetic and seismic tools to reveal conditions prevalent during this late deformation phase.